status-im/nimbus-eth2/multinet/README.md

 Look in the scripts for options - the default config is a small setup using the `minimal` state spec.

 ```
-cd interop
+cd multinet

-# Clear data from previous run, then start a new simulation
+# Create a new genesis 10s in the future
-rm -rf data; ./start.sh

-# In a separate terminal, can run another beacon node, such as lighthouse:
+./make_genesis.sh

+# You can now start the clients
+./run_nimbus.sh
+./run_trinity.sh
 ./run_lighthouse.sh

+# Or do all in one step, with multitail
+USE_MULTITAIL=1 ./run_all.sh

 ```

 ## Diagnostics